-EXPLAINER: Questions remain after supermarket mass shooting
+EXPLAINER: A look at key questions after Colorado shooting

 He had been playing around with a weapon that looked like a “machine gun” about two days earlier, his sister-in-law later told police.

+Little is publicly known about Alissa‘s daily life before Monday afternoon.
+A spokesman for the university he had listed on his now-deleted Facebook profile said he was not enrolled there.

+A few details have emerged about his high school years in Arvada.
+He was a wrestler, though he was later kicked off the team after an angry tirade that followed a lost match, a former teammate told The Associated Press.

-When he was a high school senior in Arvada 2018, Alissa was convicted of knocking a fellow student to the floor, then climbing on top of him and punching him in the head several times, according to police documents.
+He also was convicted in 2018 of knocking a fellow student to the floor, then climbing on top of him and punching him in the head several times, according to police documents.
+He was sentenced to probation and community service.

 Alissa complained that the student had made fun of him and called him “racial names” weeks earlier, according to the affidavit.
 Alissa was born in Syria, emigrated to the U.S. as a child and is now a U.S. citizen, according to two law enforcement officials who spoke to the AP on the condition of anonymity because they are not authorized to speak publicly.
-He was sentenced to probation and community service.

-A former wrestling teammate told The Associated Press he had a “short fuse,” and got kicked off the team after losing a match and getting so angry he let loose a string of invectives and yelled he would kill everyone.

 GUN LAWS